How to make your portfolio website stand out from the crowd

-Capture audiences with an elegant landing page or a striking logo
+Capture audiences with a striking logo

-Choose quality over quantity
+Always choose quality over quantity

-Don’t crowd your portfolio website by including every piece of work you have ever done (this goes for your physical portfolio as well).
-Instead, focus on choosing your best work.
-This should be the projects that illustrate your full set of skills and abilities.
-Hide all the second fiddle work, because only the best work will do.
-It has to be the most impressive and representative work you have to offer to instantly impress and draw in the interest of potential clients.
+Don’t crowd your portfolio website by including every piece of work you’ve ever done (this includes your offline portfolio as well).
+Instead, focus on choosing your best work; this should be the projects that illustrate your full set of skills and abilities.
+Exclude anything you’re not proud of or you don’t think is your best work.
+Your online portfolio has to be the most impressive and representative work you have to offer; the work needs to instantly impress and draw in the interest of potential clients.

 Humanize your website

-Work is great, but a prospective client will also want to know more about the person that they’re hiring.
+Work is great, but a prospective client will also want to know more about the person behind the art.
 Put them at ease by adding some info about yourself.
 An About page is a great solution to tell people about yourself.
-The page should have a description of you as a person.
-Include your likes and dislikes.
-You can add your social network links if they are a great representation of you as a person and will not compromise getting clients–because once it’s online, it’s there forever and for everyone to find.
+It only needs to be a description of you as a person; include your likes and dislikes.
+And don’t be camera shy.
+A nice picture of yourself will give clients piece of mind seeing who they’re dealing with—and it adds trust.

-You need to be mobile
+You need to be responsive

 Keep your portfolio updated

-Promote your portfolio
+Promote your portfolio website

 You’ve built a portfolio website, made it responsive, written blog posts and kept it updated, but still no one is visiting.
 This is where social media comes in: Be active on Facebook, Twitter, Google+, and for if your looking for a prospective employer, LinkedIn.
 Deploy your portfolio pieces on websites like Behance, Flickr, Dribbble and deviantART.
 Aggregate artwork into a slideshow and share it on Slideshare or Visme.
 Put together a PDF brochure and upload it to Scribd.
 Hell, film yourself working and put the video on YouTube.